-Student teaching is a capstone educational experience for Hawaiian language teacher candidates.
-It provides multiple opportunities to plan, instruct, and assess students in a Hawaiian language classroom setting.
-The university supervisor conducts classroom observations and uses the MEdT Student Teaching Evaluation to evaluate teacher candidates' ability to engage students in and affect student learning in Hawaiian language.
+Student teaching is a capstone educational experience for Hawaiian Language Immersion teacher candidates.
+It provides multiple opportunities to plan, instruct, and assess students in a Hawaiian Immersion classroom setting.
+The university supervisor conducts classroom observations and uses the MEdT Student Teaching Evaluation to evaluate teacher candidates' ability to engage students in and affect student learning through the medium of Hawaiian Language.
 Mentor teachers who assist in the development of the teacher candidates' knowledge, skills, and dispositions serve as consultants to the university supervisor during the student teacher assessment process.

-Clinical Evaluation: Student Teaching Evaluation

-Candidates' scores are determined by the preponderance of the evidence on indicators associated with each category.
+Clinical Evaluation: Student Teaching Evaluation Candidates' scores are determined by the preponderance of the evidence on indicators associated with each category.